Hierarchy settings

 Enabling this option will combine the column headers and measure labels to display compact headers.
 As you can see from the below image, when this option is turned off, the column headers and measure labels are displayed separately.

-Combine column headers toggle is disabled
+When combine column headers is disabled

 When this option is enabled, the column headers and measure labels are combined and displayed compactly.
-If the Combine Column Header option is enabled, you can set a custom separator using the Column header separator option.

-Combine column headers is enabled and the separator is -
+When combine column headers is enabled

 Column header separator

-This option lets you specify the type of separator that will get inserted between the column header and the measure label.
+When the Combine Column Headers option is enabled, this option lets you specify the type of separator that will get inserted between the column header and the measure label.

 1.4.
 Ragged hierarchy